chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 ----

-**It's important to establish 'leadership' as a goal of a project prior to investing in inclusive leadership**.
-You cannot decouple 'open and inclusion' - they are the same thing.

-If a project understands, for example, that they need more support handling pull requests, or welcoming new comers in Matrix, then it's more likely you'll be successful, then generically attempting to be 'inclusive'.

-### Community/project leadership should be setup for regular review & renewal.
+### 1.Community/project leadership should be setup for regular review & renewal.

 * To avoid gatekeeping, periods of renewal should be set for all leadership roles.
 Minimally once per year.
 * Terms should include opportunities for review and feedback from the communities they serve.

-### Leadership should be distributed
+### 2. Leadership should be distributed

 * The number of leadership roles one person can hold, should be limited.
 * New leadership opportunities and pathways should be decided and consulted on by the community involved in that area.